seancfoley/IPAddress/ipaddress.md

   - `/x` where x is a positive integer, with no associated address, is interpreted as the network mask for prefix length x

-  - "` `" the empty string is considered the default loopback
+  - "` `" the empty string is considered the default loopback or the default zero address

 For a more detailed list or formats parsed, some examples are below, or see the [javadoc](https://seancfoley.github.io/IPAddress/IPAddress/apidocs/inet/ipaddr/IPAddressString.html) or [godoc](https://pkg.go.dev/github.com/seancfoley/ipaddress-go/ipaddr#IPAddressString) for `IPAddressString`.